TIY-LR-NET-2015-Fall/Week-1-Lab/README.md

 * A gist containing at least:
   * `planet_express_logs.csv`
   * `program.cs`
-  * A Class "Delivery", with will hold the data in the CSV file
+  * A class called "Delivery", which will hold the data in the CSV file that you load.

 ### Requirements